 What Should You Do on the Day of a Massage?

-The most significant point to be aware of with getting a massage is eating.
+The most significant point to be aware of when getting a massage is eating.
 Make sure you have something in your stomach an hour before your massage.
 Also, ensure you’re hydrated and are prepared for the therapy session.
 The massage therapist will also outline anything you’ll need to bring and what you can expect from the session.
-You may find it beneficial to do some light stretching before the session as well.
+You may also find it beneficial to do some light stretching before your session.

 Want to Learn More About the Best Time to Get a Massage?

 If you hope to learn more about the best time to get a massage, visit or contact us at Soul 2 Sole Massage Studio.
-We are open and are following and monitoring Alberta Health and Safety measures closely every day.
-We look forward to hearing from you!
+We have flexible hours to accommodate your busy schedule and 7 locations in Edmonton and St. Albert!